-When your trial or hearing does not go your way, would pursuing an appeal just be a waste of time or do you really have a chance?
-Before answering that, you need to know the rules of filing appeals.
+When it comes to trials or hearings, it’s not always certain that rulings will go your way.
+So, in the event that this does happen, it’s important to know how appeals can benefit your case.
+Would pursuing an appeal be a waste of time, or do you really have a chance?
+In order to find out, you need to know the rules of filing appeals.

 Deadlines For Filing An Appeal

-There is nothing more important than following the Maryland rules for filing your appeal.
-Depending on what you are appealing, the time for appealing could be two days, seven days, 10 days, 30 days, or even a different period of time.
-If you do not timely file your appeal, you will likely lose the right to pursue your appeal.
+Following the Maryland rules when filing your appeal is critical.
+Depending on what you’re appealing, the time for appealing can vary.
+The time could be 2 days, 7 days, 10 days, 30 days, or even a longer period of time.
+Taking the initiative to fill out your appeal in a timely manner will benefit your case.
+If you choose not to, you will likely lose the right to pursue your appeal.

 Filing A Notice Of Appeal

-In several situations, there is also a filing fee associated with filing the appeal.
+In most cases, there will be a filing fee associated with the appeal.
 If you file the appeal but forget the filing fee, you cannot pursue the appeal.
-A few appeals do not require a filing fee.
-Most appeals do require a filing fee.
-Most administrative appeals also require a filing fee.
+While some appeals don’t require a filing fee, most appeals do.
+Make sure to find out if yours does require one, and include the filing fee when filing an appeal.

 In family law cases, appeals fall into a few discrete categories, although there are a few other minor appellate rights in addition to these: